tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/instance-sync.md

 I'm in the UNL.
 ```

 Here you can see upon receiving the user input, the cluster added the new public key to the UNL. `[inf][hpc] Contract config updated from patch file.` denotes when HotPocket recognized the UNL update from the **configuration patch file**, which is used to subject the contract configuration to consensus.
-In subsequent executions of the contract in node 4, it is recognizing itself as being in the UNL.
+In subsequent executions of the contract in node 4, it recognizes itself as being in the UNL.

-_**NOTE**: If you cluster is small enough, adding a wrong public key to the UNL can halt the forward progress of the cluster irrecoverably, since it will no longer be able to reach majotiry (usually 80%) UNL agreement._
+_**NOTE**: If your cluster is small enough, adding a wrong public key to the UNL can halt the forward progress of the cluster irrecoverably, since it will no longer be able to reach the majority (usually 80%) UNL agreement._

 ## Mesh network